before80/go_docs/content/stdLib/go/types.md

 	// type checker will initialize this field with a newly created context.
 	Context *Context

 	// GoVersion describes the accepted Go language version.
-The string
+The string must
-	// must follow the format "go%d.%d" (e.g. "go1.12") or it must be
+	// start with a prefix of the form "go%d.%d" (e.g. "go1.20", "go1.21rc1", or
-	// empty; an empty string indicates the latest language version.
+	// "go1.21.0") or it must be empty; an empty string disables Go language
-	// If the format is invalid, invoking the type checker will cause a
+	// version checks.
+If the format is invalid, invoking the type checker will
-	// panic.
+	// result in an error.
 	GoVersion string

 	// If IgnoreFuncBodies is set, function bodies are not